Dragonboat, winner of Products that Count 2023

 Whether they have one product or several, companies need a Product Portfolio Manager if they take a portfolio approach to their decision-making across multiple product goals, themes, timeframes, user groups, regions, etc.

-As companies scale, they need portfolio-minded leaders to be the internal strategic driver around how all product areas/products, and their teams, fit into the top-level strategy to accelerate business outcomes.
+As companies scale, they need portfolio-minded leaders to be the internal strategic driver.
+Portfolio management focuses all product areas, products, and their teams on top-level strategies to accelerate business outcomes.

-In some companies that have product operations, the activities of product portfolio management may fall under the scope of the Product Operations Manager/ Director, since both PPMs and Product Ops exist to drive product portfolio outcomes.
+In some companies that have product operations, the activities of product portfolio management may fall under the scope of the Product Operations Manager or Director since both PPMs and Product Ops exist to drive product portfolio outcomes.

 Ready to scale your Product Management skills to Product Portfolio Management?
 Watch this webinar recording to hear from industry experts on incorporating the framework into your organization.